LearnEntertainment

 Netflix Business Model: How the 'King of Streaming' Won the Content War

-The complete story of how Netflix pivoted from DVDs to streaming, invented 'Binge Watching,' and built a $35B+ empire on original content.
+The complete story of how Netflix pivoted from DVDs to streaming, invented 'Binge Watching,' and crossed 325M subscribers and $45B in revenue on the back of original content.

 Netflix